jhsu802701/generic_app_old/README.md

 ## Prerequisites

 You must have not only Ruby on Rails installed but SQLite and PostgreSQL installed as well.
-Everything you need to use the GenericApp gem is pre-installed in my Debian Stable Docker image for Ruby On Rails ( https://github.com/jhsu802701/vagrant-debian-jessie-rvm ).
+Everything you need to use the GenericApp gem is pre-installed in my general purpose Debian Stable Docker image (rbenv-general) for Ruby On Rails.
+The URLs for using my Docker images are on my [Ruby on Rails cheat sheet] (https://gist.github.com/jhsu802701/8c81cbfdf3136b1c0387).

 ## Installation